Course Progression Policy

 Monitoring Course Progress

 Course progress at the course level is monitored and reported by Program Directors (or equivalent).
-Following monitoring of student performance assessment and/or the Internal Monitoring of Grades at the end of each term/semester students are identified as:
+Following monitoring of student assessment performance and/or the Internal Monitoring of Grades at the end of each teaching period, students are identified as:

 1. Maintaining satisfactory course progress - no further action is required.

 2. At risk of unsatisfactory course progress – an Academic Progress Intervention Strategy is implemented.
-This is an ‘early warning notice’ and is an indicator of a student being at risk of unsatisfactory progress.
-Provisional Entry Students may have their enrolment excluded at this point (see the Provisional Entry Qualifying Period Policy).
+This is a ‘warning notice’ and is an indicator of a student being at risk of unsatisfactory progress.
+Provisional Entry Students may be excluded from a unit or subject at this point (see the Provisional Entry Qualifying Period Policy).

 Intervention Procedure for Students-at-Risk of Unsatisfactory Progress

-If a student is identified as being at risk of unsatisfactory course progress, either following the Internal Monitoring of Grades or at an earlier point, they are sent an ‘early warning notice’ by a representative of the Student Progression team.
-This notice informs the student that they are being placed on an Academic Progress Intervention Strategy and must outline suggestions to:
+If a student is identified as being at risk of unsatisfactory course progress, either following the Internal Monitoring of Grades or at an earlier point, they are sent a ‘warning notice’ by a representative of the Student Progression team.
+This notice informs the student that they are being placed on an Academic Progress Intervention Strategy and recommends the student to:

 • meet with the Program Director to discuss their progress;